decor

 Tip: Don’t buy a daily paper ticket or a daily travelcard on your Oyster.
 It’s much cheaper to travel on “pay as you go” until the daily limit is reached.

-Most FMCG manufacturers are located in the suburbs or outside of London.
+Many FMCG busnesses are located in the suburbs or outside of London.
 National Rail services are usually the best way to get there (apart from driving).

 If your plan is to live centrally and commute to work, you can check the travel times and fares on the National Rail website or Trainline.